weaviate-tutorials/scalable-rag-ODSC-eu-2024/README.md

 pip install -r requirements.txt
 ```

+> Note: If you have network connectivity issues, the installation may time out part way through.
+If this happens, just try running the command again.
+It will re-used cached data, so you will make further

 ## 1.2 Choose your embedding & LLM provider

 The workshop is set up for three different embeddings & LLM providers options ([Ollama](#121-option-1-ollama), [Cohere](#122-option-2-cohere), or [OpenAI](#123-option-3-openai)).